trubavuong/sweet-placeholder/doc/README.md

 Note:

-- forceRestart: boolean.
+- `forceRestart` Boolean.
-    + If it's omitted, or false, placeholder tries to **resume** animation if it's been paused before.
+    + If it's omitted, or false, placeholder tries to ***resume*** animation if it's been paused before.
     + If it's true, placeholder restarts animation.

-- If "autoStart" is true, the placeholder animation will be started immediately after creation without any calls.
+- If `autoStart = true`, the placeholder animation will be started immediately after creation without any calls.

 ### Stop animation